a-nikolaev/wanderers/README.markdown

 ### Tips for new players
 When you start playing, first, take a look at your `CNS` (Constitution).
 This is your mass in kilograms, and your max HP.
-It is better if `CNS` is in the range 65-85.
-Too heavy characeters are a little too slow, and too light characters a a bit too weak.
-In the future, really light characters will get better magical abilities, but it is not in the game yet.
+Heavy characters are slower, and light characters are weaker.
+Also, light characters have better magical abilities.

 The very first goal is to find some weapon, even a simple stick or a knife will make a big difference.
 You also may find a good random seed, where you start with weapons.
 To rest,